ezulfica/SANonogramSolver/README.md

 I will try to present the funniest project i have done.
 It's about using Simulated Annealing with nonogram to solve them.
 The thing is, with nonogram.
 If we set :
-- n = numbers of rows * numbers of columns
+- n = number of rows * number of columns
-- k = numbers of black cells
+- k = number of black cells

 We can make a lot of combination before solving it, precisely : <img src="https://raw.githubusercontent.com/ezulfica/SANonogramSolver/main/img/binom.png" style="display: block; margin: auto;" />